CSU-CS150B/CS150B-Lab-Instructions/NBAPractical.md

 * user_team = input("Enter your favorite team: ") : this line is getting the name of the team that the user whats to view data for.
 * print("Stat types: [Free Throw | Field Goal | 3 Point | 2 Point]") : this line prints the options of the different statistics the user can select.
 * stat_type = input("Chose stat: ") : this line gets the statistic from the user.
+The *main()* function is started for you but not completed for you.

 ```
 input_handler = {